EDIT: If you need to submit bugs or want to improve my

 IRC server.
 The why is not important… (For the fun of building an IRC Server, if you can call

-).
+that fun).
 So I googled around a bit until I finally found some code that worked on its own, and

 quickly built a semi-functional IRC server using it, and headed off to sleep at 5am.